yzhong52/yzhong52.github.io/_posts/2022-02-26-rate-limit.md

 For each client, we create a bucket with tokens.
 Every time there is a request, we reduce the token by one.
 We block the request when there are no more tokens left in the bucket for the given client.
 In the meantime, the tokens are refilled at some predefined rate.

 Here is an example of a bucket being refilled with 2 tokens every 2 seconds.
 The size of the bucket is 5.
 Interestingly, the effective rate of this configuration is the same as the other two animations above for Fixed Window Counter and Sliding Log.
-They are all at 1 QPS (query per second).
+They are all at 1 QPS.

 ![](/assets/images/rate_limit/FixWindowScene.gif)